 This blueberry cream cheese pie combines a crunchy buttery graham cracker crust, mousse-like cheesecake filling, and homemade blueberry topping.
 The filling isn’t as heavy as pudding-based cream pies like coconut cream pie.
 Rather, it’s light and whipped like no-bake cheesecake.
 The blueberry topping is jammy and sweet and you can make it with frozen blueberries, so this is a wonderful year-round dessert.

-If you love baking pie as much as I do, you’ll find plenty of recipe inspiration over in my Pie Recipes category.
+If you love baking pie as much as I do, you’ll find plenty of recipe inspiration over in my Pie Recipes category and in my roundup of favorite Thanksgiving pie recipes.
 There are new pie recipes added nearly every month, so make sure you subscribe via email so you don’t miss any. 🙂

 Tell Me About This Blueberry Cream Cheese Pie

 - Texture: There are 3 layers and each has a different texture.
 Enjoy the crunchy graham cracker crust, ultra creamy and light mousse-like filling, and jammy blueberry topping in every single bite.
 A homemade whipped cream garnish is optional, but certainly convenient because it uses ingredients you already need for the pie.